 Experiment with topics relevant to your space and brand and use trial and error to find a pocket of Google alert topics you can speak to.

 When you find a news angle you can speak to, ping the journalist immediately and let them know you’re available as a source.

 3. Find a News Hook

 It’s not news that you exist.
-It is newsworthy that you’re helping work from home parents navigate COVID, or are launching an entrepreneurial accelerator in your space, or support essential workers with free meeting room rentals, or track the community impact of coworking in your town.
+It is newsworthy that you’re helping work from home parents navigate COVID, are launching an entrepreneurial accelerator in your space, support essential workers with free meeting room rentals or track the community impact of coworking in your town.
 Don’t be shy about shining a light on your community and initiatives.
 Find the newsy angle and make it crystal clear what that angle is.

 4. Connect Journalists to Your Members